stefanaki/actimanager/README.md

 This repository is a framework for fine-grained orchestration of Kubernetes Pods.
 It utilizes the Operator Pattern, CRD's, Scheduling Framework plugins and other extension points of Kubernetes to provide a solution for fine-grained resource allocation.
 It consists of the following components:

 - **Custom Resource Definitions (CRD's)**
-    - `NodeCpuTopology`: The CPU and NUMA topology of a node.
+    - `NodeCPUTopology`: The CPU and NUMA topology of a node.
-    - `PodCpuBinding`: The allocated CPU resources of a Pod.
+    - `PodCPUBinding`: The allocated CPU resources of a Pod.
       ```yaml
       apiVersion: cslab.ece.ntua.gr/v1alpha1
-      kind: PodCpuBinding
+      kind: PodCPUBinding
       metadata:
         name: benchpod-1-binding
         namespace: benchmarks